minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 MinIO relies on the immutability protections provided by versioning to synchronize objects between the source and replication target.

-Use the :mc-cmd:`mc version suspend` command to enable versioning on *both* the source and destination bucket before starting this procedure:
+Use the :mc:`mc version suspend` command to enable versioning on *both* the source and destination bucket before starting this procedure:

 .. code-block:: shell